 The idea to take the three key Propeller bands on the road together was Paul Rose's, Dave Merritt’s (the original Screaming Meemees manager) and mine.
 It came to us over a few late-night drinks one evening in March 1981.
 As with all things that long ago, it's a little grey though.

 Paul, who was also manager of The Newmatics and my partner in the label, and I put it to Tim Mahon, the Blam Blam Blam bassist (and co-manager) in their shared flat in Brighton Road, Parnell.
-Tim came up with the name on the spot.
+Tim, however, had independently mused over the idea as well and when we talked he came up with the name on the spot.
 It was broadly accepted as a concept but remained just that until the Blams took it to the next level.
 It was their idea to talk to the New Zealand Students Arts Council, and utilise the network first set up in the 1970s.
 Don McGlashan made the approach.

 It verged on the fiscally reckless, but that is, so they say, rock and roll.